-In an effort to ensure the reliability of automotive parts from the standpoint of finished vehicles rather than individual components, we conduct repeated vehicle testing using test tracks designed to recreate various road conditions around the world, namely the Fujioka Proving Ground (Aichi Prefecture, Japan), Toyokoro Proving Ground (Hokkaido, Japan) and Fowlerville Proving Ground (Michigan, USA).
-In addition to testing and assessments at our facilities, we also conduct repeated tests locally in North America, South America, Europe, India and China based on stringent conditions that accurately reflect different natural environments and ways in which vehicles are used in different countries.
-This enables us to obtain unique knowledge and data, which we then incorporate into development and quality assurance.
-We also put the resulting expertise to good use in terms of recreating road conditions at our test tracks and raising the standard of assessments.
+In an effort to ensure the reliability of automotive parts, we operate three large-scale proving grounds, and from the standpoint of finished vehicles, conduct repeated adaptability tests using actual vehicles.
+Each testing ground has updated its test tracks designed to recreate various road conditions around the world to reflect changes in the marketplace.
+We also repeat tests across the world based on stringent conditions that accurately reflect different natural environments and ways in which vehicles are used in different countries.
+This enables us to accumulate new knowledge and data, which we then incorporate into development, quality assurance and improvement of evaluation technologies.

 Responding to customers

-We also encourage employees to obtain certification as Advisory Specialists for Consumer Affairs, with the aim of developing more human resources capable of promoting our Customer First approach and incorporating consumer perspectives into their work.
-We currently have 28 certified employees.
+While capturing customers’ voices and social trends, the Customer Support Department foresees trends in relevant laws and regulations as well as in international standards and reflects the findings in a review of catalogs and operational manuals.
+The department also provides education for employees responsible for creating product catalogs.
+We also encourage employees to obtain certification as Advisory Specialists for Consumer Affairs, with the aim of developing more human resources capable of incorporating consumer perspectives into their work.
+We currently have 30 certified employees.